Altemista/asset-lifecycle-manager/README.md

 ## Components

 ### OLM
-Operator lifecycle manager to manage new installed operators from Operator hub.
+Operator lifecycle manager to manage new Altemista operators from Operator hub managed with a `CatalogSource`.
+The `CatalogSource` points to the latest image of the Altemista operators `eu.gcr.io/coealtemista/aalm-operator:latest`.
 It is always installed to be able to use the OLM CRs and operators.

 More information can be found [here](https://github.com/operator-framework/operator-lifecycle-manager).

 ### AALM
-Altemista OLM to manage Altemista operators.
-This image it is installed via `CatalogSource`.
-It is always installed because contains all the information to install and manage Altemista Assets.
+Altemista Asset Lifecycle Manager that manages Altemista Operated Assets.
+It is installed always and it will provide the main functionalities of this project:
+- Allows users to consume operators and operated instances without privileges.
+- Manage operators and operated instances from the `OperatedAsset` Custom Resource.

 More information can be found [here](docs/design/architecture.md).